An Caighdeán Oifigiúil: Characteristics

 Its development had three purposes.
-One was to create a standard written form that would be mutually intelligible by speakers with different dialects.
+One was to create a standard written form that would be mutually intelligible between speakers of the various dialects.
 Another was to simplify Irish spelling by removing many silent letters that had existed in Classical Irish.
 The last was to create a uniform and less complicated grammar, which should provide less of a hindrance to learners and thus combat the decline of the language.

 The building blocks of the Caighdeán come from the three main dialects, namely Ulster Irish, Munster Irish, and Connacht Irish.
 The standard is described by Mícheál Ó Siadhail as being "to an extent based on a 'common core' of all Irish dialects, or the most frequent forms, and partly on random choice".

 A side effect of simplifying the spelling was that the language's similarity to Scottish Gaelic was reduced.
-For example, while pre-Caighdeán Irish had separate spellings for the three words "bay" (bádh), "sympathy" (báidh), and "drowning" (bádhadh), the Caighdeán replaced all three by bá.
+For example, while pre-Caighdeán Irish had separate spellings for the three words "bay" (bádh), "sympathy" (báidh), and "drowning" (bádhadh), the Caighdeán replaced all three with bá.
 The older forms resembled the Scottish Gaelic words bàgh, bàidh, and bàthadh.

 Pronunciation and silent letters

-The Caighdeán does not recommend any pronunciation but is affected by pronunciation because it aims to represent all current pronunciations.
-For example, if is silent in Ulster and Connacht but pronounced in Munster, the is kept.
-That is why so many silent letters remain although the Caighdeán has the goal of eliminating silent letters.
-Letters have been removed when they are no longer pronounced in any dialect and so beiriú and dearbhú replaced beirbhiughadh and dearbhughadh.
-Examples also exist in which preserving multiple pronunciations would have been difficult and a winner and a loser had to be picked, such as the word for "again", which most native speakers pronounce as arís, but although a minority of them pronounce it as aríst, the Caighdeán uses the former.
+The Caighdeán is a grammar and spelling guide, and makes no recommendations regarding pronunciation.
+However, the standardised orthography does aim to represent current pronunciation, and letters have been removed when they are no longer pronounced in any dialect.
+For example, beiriú replaced beirbhiughadh, and urú replaced urdhubhadh.

+Though the standardising committee sought to eliminate silent letters, they also had a principle of retaining old forms if their spellings were reflected in any of the extant dialects.
+For example, if is silent in Ulster and Connacht, but pronounced in Munster, the ought to be kept.
+There are many examples of this principle being neglected.
+The standardised spelling of words such as "trá", "bá, or "pá", for example, might seem natural to a Connacht speaker; whereas the old spellings–"tráigh", "báigh", "páigh"–better reflect the Ulster and Munster pronunciations.